panoptes/panoptes.github.io/hardware/camera_box.md

 * For this part refer to the technical drawing for the camera enclosure, [PAN005]({{ site.url }}/tech_drawings/PAN005.PDF).
 * Open the lid to the enclosure and mark the position of the five (5) holes on the bottom surface.
 * By either placing it in a vice or having a colleague hold the box tightly, slowly drill out 8 mm diameter holes in the location of the four (4) outer marks.
-* Start with a 5 mm pilot hole and slowly step up drill bit size until you have drilled out a 15 mm hole for the central hole by .
+* Start with a 5 mm pilot hole and slowly step up drill bit size until you have drilled out a 15 mm hole for the central hole.
 If you use a vice, make sure to use rags to not damage the box.

 {% include picture.html src="camera_box/011.jpg" src2="camera_box/012.jpg" caption="" %}
 {% include picture.html src="camera_box/005.jpg" src2="camera_box/006.jpg" caption="A sequence of images showing the drilling out of the center 15 mm hole by stepping up the drill bit size from 5 mm." %}